Introduction: Private Security Agencies (Regulation) Act

 Commencement of operation

-- All Private Security Agency have to commence their activities within 6 months from the date of issuing the PASARA license.
+- All Private Security agencies have to commence their activities within 6 months from the date of issuing the PASARA license.

 - They must initiate with the prescribed training and skills of their security guards or supervisors.